LEO0331/craftfocus/docs/PROJECT_REVIEW_BACKEND.md

 ## Deployment and remaining limits

-- Apply all four 2026-09 migrations to the configured Supabase project together with the updated client.
-Old clients cannot claim focus rewards after the migration, and new clients need the new start endpoint.
-No remote migration or hosted integration test was performed.
+- The September recovery subsequently applied the 2026-09 migrations to the configured Supabase project and verified the hosted signup path.
+Keep client releases coordinated with these RPC contracts: old clients cannot claim focus rewards after the migration, and new clients need the new start endpoint.
 - Review quarantined catalog rows administratively.
 Set `official_source = true` and reactivate only rows whose provenance is known.
 - Server elapsed time prevents trivial reward forgery but cannot prove that a user actually maintained focus.